The Democrats' economy problem

 This derives, notes Bloomberg, from increased consumer confidence due to rising stock market indexes, sustained wage growth and a decision by the Federal Reserve to hold interest rates at present levels for now.
 Throw in job growth and the economic picture is about as rosy as one could hope, again unless one is a Democrat running for president.

 What do these candidates have to run on?
-Joe Biden hoped to get forgiveness from Anita Hill for voting to confirm Clarence Thomas to the Supreme Court.
+Joe Biden sought forgiveness from Anita Hill for disbelieving her testimony about her relationship with Clarence Thomas.
 She rejected his clearly political advances.
 That was a bad misstep and will not resonate well among his party's increasingly dominant left wing.

 Many Democrats and some Republicans are focusing on the president's temperament and character.
 Will that matter to voters who have jobs they didn't have during the Obama administration and to those whose paychecks have been fattened not only from tax cuts, but wage increases?
 It is unlikely a majority of retirees in the key swing state of Florida will reject Trump and vote for the Democratic nominee when they have seen such steady growth in their stock funds.